3 farmers run over by PWD official's vehicle in Kanpur | Business

 - India

-Three farmers died allegedly after being run over by the vehicle of a Public Works Department official in Kanpur's Bilhaur town on Monday evening, police said.
+Three farmers died allegedly after being run over by the vehicle of a Public Works Department official in Kanpur's Bilhaur town, police said.

-The vehicle, which belongs to a junior engineer of the PWD Ayodhya, was being driven by driver Ajeet Kumar Pandey when the incident happened, they said.
+The vehicle, which belongs to a junior engineer of the PWD Ayodhya, was being driven by driver Ajeet Kumar Pandey when the incident happened Monday evening, they said.

 The preliminary investigation revealed that Pandey was in an inebriated state while driving the car, SHO (Bilhaur) Surendra Singh said.